Round One Corporation: Arcade games

 In addition to American arcade games, Round One locations in the United States offer many exclusive Japanese arcade games, which is something that other arcades rarely or cannot offer.
-These include maimai DX, beatmania IIDX 32: Pinky Crush, Dance Dance Revolution World, Sound Voltex EXCEED GEAR, Groove Coaster, Wangan Midnight Maximum Tune 5 (addressed as Maximum Tune 5 for its American release; currently released as its updated form Maximum Tune 5DX+), and Initial D Arcade Stage 8.
-They also exclusively offer the special 20th anniversary golden cabinet for Dance Dance Revolution World.
-Round One and Dave & Buster's are the only two entertainment centers in the United States that have e-AMUSEMENT, an online service integrated into some Konami arcade games.
+These include maimai DX CiRCLE PLUS, CHUNITHM PARADISE LOST (offline), beatmania IIDX 34: ZINRAI, Dance Dance Revolution World, Sound Voltex ∇ (read as "Nabla"), Groove Coaster (offline), Wangan Midnight Maximum Tune 5 (addressed as Maximum Tune 5 for its American release; currently released as its updated form Maximum Tune 5DX+), and Initial D Arcade Stage 8.
+They also exclusively offer the special, golden 20th Anniversary cabinet for Dance Dance Revolution World.
+Until 2026, Round One and Dave & Buster's were the only two entertainment centers in the United States that served e-AMUSEMENT, an online service integrated into some Konami-related arcade rhythm games under their Bemani division.
+This changed in 2026, with independent arcades in the United States beginning to receive official games from Konami.

-Round One also offers UFO catchers, a popular type of claw machine in Japan.
+Round One also offers UFO catchers, which is a popular type of claw machine based in Japan.